“Smart people learn from their own mistakes, geniuses from the mistakes of others” – Brandon Mull

 The Story about failures and the F**ck-up night.

-As many of you know, I spent many years bringing innovation, transformation and change into different organisations and helping people to reinvent, innovate and re-design;
+I spent many years bringing innovation, transformation and change.
+Through different organisations, I helped people to reinvent, innovate and re-design.

-Working as an external and internal consultant running Innovation projects across different departments that involves many different stakeholders as well as running senior executives leadership programs working with top executives, management and also having some failures.
+Working as an external and internal consultant running Innovation projects across different departments, many different stakeholders were involved.
+I also run senior executives leadership programs, working with top executives, management and also having some failures.

 Or rather thankful to those failures.

-I learned that before launching any program with a new client, I had to organize and deliver a 1-day innovation workshop as the foundation for the project.
-That workshop needed to be focused on a real problem and create a tangible outcome for the company, even in this condensed time frame.
+Before launching any program with new clients, I had to deliver an innovation workshop as the foundation for the project.
+That workshop was focused on a real problem.
+It created a tangible outcome for the company, even in this condensed time frame.

 Complaint about TOO MUCH Discussion versus HUMAN NEED to WANTING to know it all before starting.